SC36-11-1/Elias-Bitwayiki/White Paper.md

 - An executive

 Collect your content and relevant data.
-- Choosing your data
+- Choosing your data✅
-- Organising your data
+- Organising your data✅
-- Citing your sources
+- Citing your sources✅
-- Download your template to PowerPoint.
+- Download your template to PowerPoint.☑️
 - Customize your infographic.
 - Include a footer with your sources and logo.
 - Add an embed code and Pinterest button, and publish it.